functionless/eventual-website/docs/how-to/view-logs.md

 There are two aspects of logging to be aware of in Eventual: 1) traditional Lambda Function logs, and 2) workflow "executor" logs.

 1. Each Command, Subscription and Task are bundled into their own Lambda Function.
 You can find logs for each of those Functions in the AWS console.
-2. When you start a Workflow, all of the logs emitted by the Workflow code and any Tasks it calls are stored in the executor Log Group within a single Log Stream dedicated to that execution.
+2. When you start a Workflow, all of the logs emitted by the Workflow code and any Activities it calls are stored in the executor Log Group within a single Log Stream dedicated to that execution.

 ## Function Logs

-Lambda Functions for Commands, Tasks and Subscriptions have the following naming convention.
+Lambda Functions for Commands, Activities and Subscriptions have the following naming convention.

-- Command - `<service-name>-<command-name>-command`
+- Command - `<service-name>-command-<command-name>`
-- Task - `<service-name>-<command-name>-command`
+- Task - `<service-name>-task-<task-name>`
-- Subscription - `<service-name>-<command-name>-command`
+- Subscription - `<service-name>-subscription-<subscription-name>`
+- EntityStream - `<service-name>-entity-stream-<entity-stream-name>`

 :::tip
 You can discover these logs in the AWS Console by searching for their name or by browsing the CloudFormation UI for your Service's Stack ([see below](#browse-your-stack-in-the-cloudformation-ui))